-4Centre for Biochemical Pharmacology, William Harvey Research Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University of London, London, UK
+4Centre for Biochemical Pharmacology, William Harvey Research Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University of London, London, UK, EC1M 6BQ.

-5Comparative Musculoskeletal Biology Group, Department of Veterinary Medicine, University of Cambridge, Madingley Road, Cambridge, CB3 0ES.
+5Comparative Musculoskeletal Biology Group, Department of Veterinary Medicine, University of Cambridge, Madingley Road, Cambridge, UK, CB3 0ES.

-6Centre for Microvascular Research, William Harvey Research Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University of London, London, UK
+6Centre for Microvascular Research, William Harvey Research Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University of London, London, UK, EC1M 6BQ.

 Abstract: Cartilage loss leads to osteoarthritis, the most common cause of disability for which there is no cure.
 Cartilage regeneration, therefore, is a priority in medicine.
-We report that Agrin is a potent chondrogenic factor and that a single intra-articular administration of Agrin induced long-lasting regeneration of critical-size osteochondral defects in mice with restoration of tissue architecture and bone-cartilage interface.
-Agrin attracted joint resident progenitor cells to the site of injury and, through simultaneous activation of CREB and suppression of canonical Wnt signaling downstream of β-catenin, induced expression of the chondrogenic stem cell marker GDF5 and differentiation into stable articular chondrocytes, forming stable articular cartilage.
-In sheep, an Agrin-containing collagen gel resulted in long-lasting regeneration of bone and cartilage, with increased activity of the animals.
-Our findings support the therapeutic use of Agrin for joint surface regeneration and prevention of post-traumatic osteoarthritis.
+We report that agrin is a potent chondrogenic factor and that a single intra-articular administration of agrin induced long-lasting regeneration of critical-size osteochondral defects in mice, with restoration of tissue architecture and bone-cartilage interface.
+Agrin attracted joint resident progenitor cells to the site of injury and, through simultaneous activation of CREB and suppression of canonical WNT signaling downstream of β-catenin, induced expression of the chondrogenic stem cell marker GDF5 and differentiation into stable articular chondrocytes, forming stable articular cartilage.
+In sheep, an agrin-containing collagen gel resulted in long-lasting regeneration of bone and cartilage, which promoted increased ambulatory activity.
+Our findings support the therapeutic use of agrin for joint surface regeneration.